MattSainsbury-Dale/FRKv2_src/README.md

 1. using a docker contained (cross platform),
 1. using a conda environment (linux only),
-1. using the current github code + local install.
+1. using the current github code + local install (this is the least reliable option as packages and their dependencies change with time).

 ### Using a docker container

 First, download and install `docker` or `Docker Desktop`.
 Then,

-1. Download the archive containing all R packages, FRKv2 source code, and the Dockerfile from: https://hpc.niasra.uow.edu.au/FRKv2_renv_docker.tar.gz
+1. Download the archive containing all R packages, reproducible source code, and the Dockerfile from: https://hpc.niasra.uow.edu.au/FRKv2_renv_docker.tar.gz
 2. Uncompress the downloaded archive.
 This will yield a folder with the structure:
 ```bash
 ├── FRK_docker